redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

       match_for_absence => true,
     }

-In this code example match will look for a line beginning with export followed by HTTP_PROXY and delete it.
+In this code example, `match` looks for a line beginning with export followed by HTTP_PROXY and delete it.
 If multiple lines match, an error will be raised unless the `multiple => true` parameter is set.

-**Autorequires:** If Puppet is managing the file that will contain the line being managed, the file_line resource will autorequire that file.
+**Autorequires:** If Puppet is managing the file that contains the line being managed, the `file_line` resource autorequires that file.

 ##### Parameters

 All parameters are optional, unless otherwise noted.

-* `after`: Specifies the line after which Puppet will add any new lines.
+* `after`: Specifies the line after which Puppet adds any new lines.
 (Existing lines are added in place.)
 Valid options: String.
 Default: Undefined.
 * `ensure`: Ensures whether the resource is present.
 Valid options: 'present', 'absent'.
 Default: 'present'.
 * `line`: **Required.** Sets the line to be added to the file located by the `path` parameter.
 Valid options: String.
 Default: Undefined.
 * `match`: Specifies a regular expression to run against existing lines in the file; if a match is found, it is replaced rather than adding a new line.
-A regex comparison is performed against the line value and if it does not match an exception will be raised.
+A regex comparison is performed against the line value, and if it does not match, an exception is raised.
 Valid options: String containing a regex.
 Default: Undefined.
 * `match_for_absence`: An optional value to determine if match should be applied when `ensure => absent`.
 If set to true and match is set, the line that matches match will be deleted.
 If set to false (the default), match is ignored when `ensure => absent` and the value of `line` is used instead.
 Default: false.
 * `multiple`: Determines if `match` and/or `after` can change multiple lines.
 If set to false, an exception will be raised if more than one line matches.
 Valid options: 'true', 'false'.
 Default: Undefined.
 * `name`: Sets the name to use as the identity of the resource.
 This is necessary if you want the resource namevar to differ from the supplied `title` of the resource.
 Valid options: String.
 Default: Undefined.